 Do it live

-How about a product demonstration or a whiteboard?
+How about starting your virtual event with product demonstration or a whiteboard?
 Webex has a built-in whiteboard that allows you to collaborate with other meeting participants.
 Work from a blank whiteboard or open and annotate documents, images, and other files.
 If you want participants to see your whiteboard and not contribute, you can use the “Share My Meeting Window” option after starting the whiteboard.

 At Cisco, we use Design thinking as a problem-solving framework.
 I’ve found Miro boards to be a great way to emulate design thinking activities virtually during a Webex meeting (and they work in the multi-media viewer, which I’ll talk about in the next section).
 Check out this Miro board my colleague used during one of his sessions.